Gulf Coast Council

-Gulf Coast Council of the Boy Scouts of America serves over 5,000 youth in traditional Scouting and in Learning for Life programs 11 counties of the Florida panhandle and three counties in Alabama.
+Gulf Coast Council of the Boy Scouts of America serves over 5,000 youth in traditional Scouting and in Learning for Life programs in 11 counties of the Florida panhandle and three counties in Alabama.
 The council service center is located in Pensacola, Florida.
 The council's name refers to the Gulf Coast of the United States.

 History

 Scouting was active in the area as early as 1909 through the YMCA, but the first council to serve a portion of the current council territory was the Pensacola Council chartered as a second class council in Pensacola in 1914.
 The council only lasted until 1916 and afterwards area troops were served by the BSA's Direct Service.
 In 1926 the Choctawhatchee Council (#726) out of Dothan, Alabama added Panama City, Florida Scouts.
 In 1927 the Satsumaland Council (#773) was formed and included three Florida and two Alabama counties.
 In 1930 the Alabama counties became part of the Mobile Area Council.
 In July 1934 seven additional Florida counties were moved the Satsumaland Council.
 In 1935 the Alabama counties were added back into the council's service area and the name was changed to the Gulf Coast Council.
-On January 30, 1935 a corporate charter was filed with the State of Florida.
+On January 30, 1935, a corporate charter was filed with the State of Florida.